Love and Murder

 On behalf of: Aevitas Creative Management UK

-His mother’s father, Alfred, a decorated hero from the Great War, is now widely acknowledged to have been one of the first — if not the first — person to recognise the existential danger Hitler posed to the Jews and began in 1933 with a team of researchers to catalogue in detail Nazi crimes.
-Finding his name on a Nazi death list he moved his family and his archive to Amsterdam in 1938 (where the Weiners became friendly with the family of Anne Frank).
-In 1939 he relocated his library once again, to London, and was here preparing to bring over his wife and children when Germany invaded Holland.
+Daniel Finkelstein’s maternal grandfather, Alfred Wiener, was a decorated hero from the Great War, and is now acknowledged to have been one of the first to recognise the existential danger Hitler posed to the Jews.
+He began to catalogue Nazi crimes in detail as early as 1933.
+Finding his name on a Nazi death list, in 1938 he moved his family and his archive first to Amsterdam (where the Weiners became close to the family of Anne Frank) and was then preparing to bring his family to London when Germany invaded Holland.